DIGemini/nomad-cluster/aws/README.md

 create [a new AWS account](https://aws.amazon.com/free/).
 This credentials are defaults also for both Packer, and Terraform.

-If you already have access and secret keys you can export them for Linux, Mac OS:
+If you already have access and secret keys you can export them in bash (for Linux, Mac OS):

 ```
     export AWS_ACCESS_KEY_ID=MYACCESSKEYID